Department of History and Political Science

 HIST-275 Topics in American History 3 Credits

 A study of five periods in American history emphasizing the development of a distinctive American culture.
 This course meets the Social Science requirement for the Professional Studies Program.
-(School for Professional Studies Course).
+(Professional Education Course).

 HIST-302 Twentieth-Century Europe 3 Credits